kiewic/PowerBI-WaffleChart/Visual/Locale.md

 ![Adding StringResources Paths](../images/stringResourcePath.png)

-The resulting property pane will contain the displayName according to the string resource files you defined in our example in case we change the language to Hebrew we will get the following property pane:
+The resulting property pane will contain the displayName according to the string resource files you defined.
+In our example, in case we change the language to Hebrew we will get the following property pane:

 ![Localized Property Pane](../images/localizedPropertyPane.png)